VisionDepth/VisionDepth3D/README.md

 | **DinoV2** | Facebook | [dpt-dinov2-small-kitti](https://huggingface.co/facebook/dpt-dinov2-small-kitti) |
 | **dpt-beit-large-512** | Intel | [dpt-beit-large-512](https://huggingface.co/Intel/dpt-beit-large-512) |

-**🙏 Thank You!**
-A huge thank you to all the researchers, developers, and contributors who created and shared these models.
-Your work is inspiring and enables developers like me to build exciting and innovative applications! 🚀💙

 ### **Multimedia Framework**
 This project utilizes the FFmpeg multimedia framework for video/audio processing via subprocess invocation.